Pololac/snake-game/README.md

 # :snake: Snake game

-Snake game coded in vanilla JS with keyboard controls and retro graming design.
+Snake game coded in **vanilla JavaScript** with keyboard controls and retro gaming design.

-We used canvas API for the animations and web audio API both provided by javascript

-Coded by Paul & Patrick
+We used 2 JavaScript APIs:
+- **Canvas API** → drawings & animations.
+- **Web Audio API** → the sound design.

-# :video_game: Play the game
+## :video_game: Play the game

-Choose a difficulty and click on "start"
+Choose a difficulty and click on "Start".

-Use the arrow key directions on your keyboard to move the snake and eat the flower
+Use the arrow key directions on your keyboard to move the snake.
+The goal is to eat as many flowers as you can.

-You can reset the game by clicking on "replay"
+You can reset the game at any time by clicking on "Replay".

+### Rules Reminder
+- The goal is to eat food (e.g., apples, flowers, dots) that appears randomly on the grid.
+- Each time the snake eats, it grows longer and the score increases.
+- The game ends if the snake:
+    - hits the walls (border of the play area), or
+    - runs into its own body.

+- The challenge is to survive as long as possible while making the snake as long as you can.

-# :bulb: Conception
+## :bulb: Conception

-## First steps

-What is a snake game?
-Principles
-Discovery of Canvas API

-## Canvas
+### API Canvas

+#### Main concepts

 grid and drawing

-## Snake
+### Snake

 position of all the elements composing the snake in an array, drawing elements

-## Food snake
+### Food snake

 (flower) : initialy a simple square